jonscyriac/cbh-take-home/Ticket_Breakdown.md

     ##### Acceptance CRIETRIA:
     1. alienId filter must be applied on generateReport api.
-    2. unit tests on BE api
+    2. unit tests on BE api. cases to include but not limited to:
         - call with just aliendIds
         - call with just shiftIds
         - call with both shiftIds and alienIds